 We believe the project will capture peoples imagination, confirm their belief in quality and prove the value of skills in crafts, and it does it all by products that people can touch and taste, take home, talk about and savour.
 As they do, they help preserve the best parts of their heritage and perhaps best of all, create local employment for young people by supporting a heritage that earns its own keep.

-An Économusée therefore creates conditions for artisans to continue to produce their crafts and become sustainable by increase in sales and by showcasing their heritage to the local community and tourists.
+An Économusée, therefore, creates conditions for artisans to continue to produce their crafts and become sustainable by an increase in sales and by showcasing their heritage to the local community and tourists.
 Consequently, an Économusée often become important heritage “institutions” for the local communities as they often portray a craft that is an important shared heritage for many people in an area.